SebastianGau/text-summarizer-api/README.md

 # at first, we log in to docker hub
 docker login -u sebastiangau -p xxx
 # with this command, we build the image locally on our development machine and give it a name
+# this is done by our dockerfile (we tell docker to look for the dockerfile with the dot '.' here)
 docker build . -t text-summarizer-api
 # we now 'tag' the container image so that docker knows where to upload our baked image - in this case into my personal repository in docker hub
 docker tag text-summarizer-api sebastiangau/text-summarizer-api:v1